 How to set up a discount/giveaway program

-Shannon runs an MVP Program for her past clients and gives away easy stuff like free coffee, ice cream, muffins, etc.
+Run an MVP Program for past clients and give away easy stuff like free coffee, ice cream, muffins, etc.

-Every client is included in the program, whether Shannon has a great rapport with them or not.
-And in fact, she says, some bad-rapport clients may surprise you.
+Every client is included in the program, whether you have a great rapport with them or not.
+And in fact, some bad-rapport clients may surprise you.

-To use Shannon’s tried-and-true methods, follow these steps:
+To use this tried-and-true methods, follow these steps: